StephanFurger/Blog/content/home/hero.md

 #   label = '<i class="fa fa-download"></i> Install Now'
 +++

-My personal homepage about neuroscience, data science and research
+"The goal is to turn data into information and information into insight." - Carly Fiorina